 Since I shifted to a borders metaphor, let’s follow that and see where it goes.

 Imagine that Israel and Palestine agree to a two-state solution with the final boundary to be drawn by the United Nations.
 You’re the head of the United Nations committee involved, so you get out a map and a pencil.
-Both sides have sworn by their respective gods to follow whatever you determine.
+Both sides swear to follow whatever you determine.

 Your job is not to draw “the correct border”.
 There is no one correct border between Israel and Palestine.
 There are a couple of very strong candidates (for example, the pre-1967 line of control), but both countries have suggested deviations from that (most people think an actual solution would involve Palestine giving up some territory that has since been thoroughly settled by Israel in exchange for some territory within Israel proper, or perhaps for a continuous “land bridge” between the West Bank and Gaza).
 Even if you wanted to use the pre-1967 line as a starting point, there would still be a lot of work to do deciding what land swaps should and shouldn’t be made.